Uniqueness and non-uniqueness results for dyadic MHD models: Non-uniqueness of Leray-Hopf solutions for

 \section{Non-uniqueness of Leray-Hopf solutions for $\theta>2$}

 We prove Theorem \ref{thm-nonunique1} in this section.
-We adapt the construction scheme for the dyadic NSE in \cite{FK} in order to construct a solution $(a(t), b(t))$ of (\ref{sys-1}) with zero initial data such that both $a(t)$ and $b(t)$ are non-vanishing.
+We adapt the construction scheme for the dyadic NSE in \cite{FK} in order to construct a solution $(a(t), b(t))$ of (\ref{gen1})-(\ref{gen2}) with zero initial data such that both $a(t)$ and $b(t)$ are non-vanishing.
+We first present the proof for the special case $\kappa_1=-\kappa_2=1$ and then point out modifications to prove other cases when changing the signs of $\kappa_1$ and $\kappa_2$.

 Fix $T=\frac{1}{\lambda^2-1}$.
 Define

 We note

 For $p,q\in C^\infty_0(0,1)$ and constant $\rho>\lambda^{\theta}$, we construct $a_j$ and $b_j$ as follows,